Huangmei Dawang: Literary analysis and commentary

-In popular culture
+In media

 The Yellow-Browed Great King is featured in the video game Black Myth: Wukong, with the game expanding on his character.
 Presenting him with a unique philosophical motivation, in this interpretation, he seems driven by a cynical view of human and demon nature, believing that desire is an inescapable part of existence.
-He serves as the final boss of chapter 3 "White Snow, Ice Cold" and engages the protagonist, the "Destined One", in battle twice. the Yellow-Browed Great King also managed to not only subdue Kang Jinlong into his service but also successfully slayed the Snake General by forcing the New West into an unexpected winter, causing both the snake and turtle generals to hibernate.
-Alongside 4 disciples that are opposites to the companions of Tang Sanzang, which include Non-White (the opposite of Bai Longma), Non-Able (the opposite of Zhu Bajie), Non-Pure (the opposite of Sha Wujing), and Non-Void (the opposite of Sun Wukong), as well as taking in a group of Heluo Fish due to them seemingly bowing towards him in reverence.
-As well as turning the Third Prince of Flowing Sand's 4 divine generals into twisted monstrosities, such as Captain Kalpa-Wave getting beheaded and turned into a lotus flower that leaked poisonous blood and puss.
+He serves as the final boss of chapter 3 "White Snow, Ice Cold" and engages the protagonist, the "Destined One", in battle twice. the Yellow-Browed Great King managed to not only subdue Kang Jinlong into his service but also successfully slayed the Snake General by forcing the New West into an unexpected winter, causing both the snake and turtle generals to hibernate, recruited 4 disciples that were opposites to the companions of Tang Sanzang, which included Non-White (the opposite of Bai Longma), Non-Able (the opposite of Zhu Bajie), Non-Pure (the opposite of Sha Wujing), and Non-Void (the opposite of Sun Wukong), taking in a group of Heluo Fish due to them seemingly bowing towards him in reverence, and turning the Third Prince of Flowing Sand's 4 divine generals into twisted monstrosities.